 You can grow Greek oregano from seed, and if you sow seeds early enough, plants will flower the first year.
 Start seed indoors in trays 8 to 10 weeks before last frost.
 Seed requires light to germinate so do not cover.
 Bottom water until seedlings emerge.
 Transplant out after all danger of frost has passed.

 Two other favorites of mine must be grown from plants.
 ‘Hopley’s Purple’ (pictured above, left) grows to about 2 feet (60 cm) and produces flower heads full of reddish-purple blooms; ‘Herrenhausen’ (above right) is a Royal Horticultural Society Award of Garden Merit winner with cerise-pink flowers.
 These are really special varieties I rely on.

 In addition to eucalyptus and any foliage still going strong in early autumn, you can also use many grasses, pods, and seed heads.
-‘Jewels of Opar’ (pictured above, top) and ‘Garden Mignonette’ (above) are two of my favorite new varieties (see my post on grasses, grains and pods).
+‘Jewels of Opar’ (pictured above, top) and ‘Garden Mignonette’ (above) are two of my favorite varieties (see my post on Grasses, Grains, and Pods).

 I would love to hear your experience with foliage and fillers.
 Do you grow them or plan to add them to your garden this coming season?
 If so, what are your favorite varieties?

 Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.

 Lastly, if you find this information is helpful, I would love it if you would share it with your friends.